 4) Is this really a way to get same-day cash?

-Jackson Hewitt says the refund advance money is available within minutes to 24 hours of completing a tax return with Jackson Hewitt if the money is loaded on the American Express Serve prepaid card.
-It’s often one hour.
+Jackson Hewitt says the refund advance money could be available within minutes to 24 hours of completing a tax return with Jackson Hewitt if the money is loaded on the American Express Serve prepaid card.
 But you do have to watch for any fees associated with using a prepaid card.

 5) Is everyone eligible for an advance?